following history report of the NYC Transit Police Department was

 Police Officers.
 After observing the Transit Police Officers

-doing their job, he realized that the Transit Police Department was not
+doing their job, he realized that the Transit Police Department was

-the ranks.
+professionalism among the ranks.
 However, the fiscal crisis

 that began that year was an unexpected blow especially to Transit

 attrition would reduce the number of Transit Police Officers to

 fewer than 2,800.
-New Officers would
+New Officers would not be hired until

-General Order #6.9 established the Transit Police
+Order #6.9 established the Transit Police Emergency Medical

-They underwent additional medical training and operated primarily in
+underwent additional medical training and operated primarily in

 midtown Manhattan and downtown Brooklyn.
 Their duties also